 Abe Lincoln and the Muddy Pig by Stephen Krensky

 Young Abe Lincoln stumbles across a pig in trouble and decides he must help, even though it will mean arriving late and muddy for the important speech he is scheduled to make.
 Print and braille without pictures.
 2002.
-BR 53755.

 Abe Lincoln's Hat by Martha Brenner

 When Abe Lincoln first became a lawyer he wanted to look good, so he bought a long black coat and a tall black hat.
 As a lawyer, Abe had to carry lots of important papers, and the hat soon proved to be useful in many ways.
 Uncontracted braille.
 1994.

 George Washington: Our First President by Garnet Jackson